-The rule states that all bets are valid if and only if at least one set of a tennis match is completed.
+The tennis betting rule states that all bets are valid if and only if at least one set of tennis matches is completed.
 If a match is abandoned without the completion of at least one set, the best are invalid.
 You’re sure you can lay claim to your bets if your bookies fall under this rule.

-This rule also allows you to lay your bet on any of the exchanges.
+This rule also allows you to lay your bet on any of the exchanges, such as Betfair.

 Tennis Betting Rules Type 2A

 ⇒ Key Note: A full match decides the validity of bets.

 Under these tennis retirement rules, the validity of bets is determined by the completion of a full match.
 So, if a match is abandoned or a player retires earlier in a match, all bets are null and void.
 There are no exchanges under this rule category.

 ⇒ Key Note: Disqualification or early retirement invalidates bets, a full match must be completed.

 This is a logical rule.
 A full match can only be complete if a player doesn’t retire early or gets disqualified.
 Hence, the rule states that a full match has to be necessarily completed before bets become valid.
 However, if a player is disqualified during the match as a result of injury or early retirement, the match cannot be completed, and so bets are void.